 Either visit the “Customers” page or add a customer at the POS, fill out the form pictured below, and start learning more about your shoppers.

-Also, Square for Retail’s built-in messaging tool lets you send customers notes, payment links, and invoices.
+Also, Square for Retail’s built-in messaging tool (Square Messages) lets you send customers notes, payment links, and invoices.
 It consolidates all customer email, texts, and Facebook messages in one place.

 If you want to enhance your POS, Square offers an in-house loyalty program that you can add to your Square for Retail POS seamlessly.
 The program starts at $0 with a Plus plan available at $29/month.

-Square for Retail has a lot of great features to help you run your business, many of which you can access with your free account.
-Don’t worry, though—Square for Retail also has a paid Pro POS plan with advanced features to support you as you grow, and there are add-on tools for things like loyalty programs and payroll that will cost you only a few dollars each month on.
+As you learn how to use Square for Retail to run your business, you’ll find that the platform has a lot of great features to help you run your business, many of which you can access with your free account.
+Don’t worry, though—Square for Retail also has a paid Pro POS plan with advanced features to support you as you grow, and there are add-on tools for things like loyalty programs and payroll that will cost you only a few dollars each month.
 Learn more by visiting Square and signing up for your account today.